YASHOUFADI/alx-zero_day/README.md

-This is the main README of alx-zero_day
+Not empty README.md in the root